knupel/bunabet-site-en-cours/medias/markdown_content/en/en_coffee.md

-## >> CHIMALI <<
+## >> BOMBÉ <<
 ### FEATURES
+**Micro-Batch**
 **Terroir:**
-Guatemala / Huehuetenango
+Ethiopia / Sidama

 **Variety:**
-Arabica Bourbon rouge, Catuairouge, Pache, Typica
+Arabica Heirloom

 **Altitude:**
-1600m
+1950m

 **Process:**
 Hand-harvested, washed and sun-dried.

-**Label:**
-bio

 ### FOR THE STORY
-In the Nahuatl language, Chimali means shield.
-This community is made up of around 18 coffee-producing members of the COPECAFE cooperative and is located in the municipality of Santiago Chimaltenango, in the north-west of the department of Huehuetenango.
+This micro-batch of forest coffee, washed and prepared by DWD in the Sidama appellation, offers all the flavour of the fine coffees from this region.
+The Wax General Trading station is located in the village of Bombe, in the Sidama area.
+It is here, at an altitude of 1950 metres, that DWD collects and processes coffee from neighbouring producers.
+Coffee has long been grown in this region and is part of a mixed farming system that enables farmers to diversify their income and ensure the harvest of food crops.

 ### IN CUP
 **Aromatic notes:**
-Delicious.
-Notes of chocolate and nuts.
+Fruity: bergamot, lemon

+Floral: chamomile

+Delicious: vanilla sugar, baked sugar, caramel

-**Roundness:** 3/5
+**Roundness:** 2/5
-**Acidity:** 2/5
+**Acidity:** 4/5
 **Strength:** 3/5